tpmatlab/THM-PFM/README.md

 > "An Efficient Open-Source Thermohygromechanical Phase-Field Model for Explosive Spalling in Refractory Castables"

-The code is implemented in Python using [FEniCS/FEniCSx] and contains the simulations and material properties used to investigate [BRIEF DESCRIPTION OF THE MODEL / PHYSICAL PROBLEM].
+The code is implemented in Python using [FEniCS](https://fenicsproject.org/) and contains the simulations and material properties used to investigate the drying of refractory castables using a phase-field model..

 In case of use of this code, please cite the corresponding publication.